 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Hawaii is a one-of-a-kind destination offering the warmth and exotic experience of a trip to the South Pacific without any of the hassle and expense of international travel.
 At the same time, 2,000 miles separate the Hawaiian islands from the US mainland, and it can be an expensive trip.

-Thankfully, there are multiple ways to use points and miles to book a trip to our 50th state, and if you're looking for the best deal, we've got it below.
+Thankfully, there are multiple ways to use points, miles, and perks to book a trip to our 50th state, and if you're looking for the best deal, we've got it below.

 If you don't already have points and miles in the programs listed or need to top up your account, you can jump-start your way to a Hawaiian vacation by focusing on a few key strategic signup bonuses.
-For example, the Chase Sapphire Preferred® Card earns 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $625 toward travel when you redeem through Chase Ultimate Rewards®, or if transferred to the right travel partner, enough points for two round-trip economy fares.
+For example, the Chase Sapphire Preferred® Card earns 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®, or, if transferred to the right travel partner, enough points for two round-trip economy fares.

 Chase Ultimate Rewards is especially valuable if you want to get to Hawaii!

 Don't Use American, Delta, or United Miles.
 Instead, Use Partners for a Better Value!

 While more people than ever before are utilizing frequent flier miles, when it comes to leveraging different programs, the majority of us still focus on legacy airlines that are now merged into just three carriers; American, Delta, and United.

 United offers flights to Hawaii from the mainland United States, Alaska, and Canada for as low as 45,000 miles round-trip in economy class, and 80,000 in first or business class.
 Plus another 7,000 miles for any inter-island flights on airline partners if needed.